- You can access funds in a locked-in retirement account (LIRA) or life income fund (LIF)

 Loss of Creditor Protection

-The Pensions Benefits Act protects money held in locked-in accounts from creditors.
+The Pension Benefits Act protects money held in locked-in accounts from creditors.
 Your money will no longer be protected, once you withdraw it and it is in your hands.
 This applies to all withdrawals including money you withdraw for financial hardship.

 Submitting your application